cryptax/techweb/tools.md

 - Bevel object: **Ctrl B**.
 To bevel correctly, in object mode, make sure to apply scale.
 - Loop cut (in Edit Mode): **Ctrl R**
 - Knife tool in edit mode: K
 - Make a selection bigger: **Ctrl +** this increases the size of the selection one step.
+Opposite: Ctrl -

 Material:

 - Copy material: Shift Left click objects, and the last one with the material to copy, then Ctrl L to copy its material
 - Inside an object, select all linked parts: L
 - Assign a material to linked objects: L on each part, then in Material, select the correct material and click on Assign.
+- Glass material: Transparent BSDF

+Particles for Hair:

+- Create a Vertex Group
+- In edit mode, select the vertexes and assign them to the group
+- In Weight Paint, paint the weight for the density
+- Particles menu: select Hair, for density, select your vertex group.
+Cut and comb hair.

 Curves:

 - Make a line curve / round: Simple Deform / Bend, select the axis, select angle
 - Bezier Curve, then Convert To Mesh, then Extrude etc.

 Write on a surface [see](https://www.youtube.com/watch?v=l2TGOElE_1c)